Best Slip-Disc Treatment in Shah Alam

 Chiropractic Specialty Centers have successfully treated even the most difficult slip-disc conditions.
 Slip-Disc treatment in Shah Alam (Chiropractic Specialty Center®) is always focused on addressing the root cause of injury, not just the symptoms, which make us different from the rest.

-Our Chiropractor will develop an individualized treatment plan that includes the RxDecom®, spinal manipulation and also flexion-distraction, which involves the use of a specialized table that gently stretches the spine.
-It will also include manual therapy, ultrasound, interferential current and Russian stimulation modalities.
+Our Chiropractor will develop an individualized treatment plan that includes the RxDecom®, spinal manipulation, and flexion-distraction, which involves the use of a specialized table that gently stretches the spine.
+It will also include manual therapy, ultrasound, interferential current, and Russian stimulation modalities.

 Slip-Disc and Exercise